ihucos/avenv/README.md

 Tell your employer to stop using Macintosh

 ### No Python 2 support
-Life is no pony-ranage.
+Life is no Ponyhof.
 It's over, no Python 2 support.

 ### Does it run LibreOffice?
 Of course